 Purchase two metal bowls

 It is advisable to have two separate bowls for food and water.
-The metal bowls are generally considered because these are superior to glass since they remain cleaner.
+Metal bowls are generally considered because they are superior to glass since they remain cleaner.
 If you have different pets also at your home, make sure that each pet is having their separate bowls for food and water to maintain a strategic distance from the struggle.
 At feeding time, it’s your duty to ensure each pet gets the sustenance that they need without getting into any type of fight.